ermadmi78/kobby/README.md

 # Documentation

-Documentation see in the project [Wiki](https://github.com/ermadmi78/kobby/wiki) (is in progress now).
+See documentation in the project [Wiki](https://github.com/ermadmi78/kobby/wiki) (currently in development).

 ## Define your GraphQL schema